About our clean neighbourhood officers

 - To remove reported fly-tips within two to five working days

-- To remove reported abandoned vehicles within five working days
+- To investigate reported abandoned vehicles within 14 working days

 The clean neighbourhood officers will always act with integrity, common sense and will show tolerance, understanding and courtesy.
 Remember, they are always there to help.

 We have looked at best practice from across the country and together with the results from the 2010 consultation we have developed the document which can be downloaded below.

 - If you notice a problem within the borough, you can report this to us online.
 For more information, visit street care and cleaning